alphalemon/alphalemon-docs/add-custom-block.rst

 ----------------------------------------------

 An App-Block Bundle is declared as services in the **Dependency Injector Container**.
-This service must be available just only when AlphaLemon CMS is active, so when the **alcms** environment is in use.

 The command has added a configuration file named **app_block.xml** under the **Resources/config** folder of your bundle with the following code: